linuxserver/docker-wireguard/README.md

 During container start, it will first check if the wireguard module is already installed and loaded.
 Kernels newer than 5.6 generally have the wireguard module built-in (along with some older custom kernels).
 However, the module may not be enabled.
 Make sure it is enabled prior to starting the container.

+This can be run as a server or a client, based on the parameters used.

 ## Server Mode

 If the environment variable `PEERS` is set to a number or a list of strings separated by comma, the container will run in server mode and the necessary server and peer/client confs will be generated.
 The peer/client config qr codes will be output in the docker log.
 They will also be saved in text and png format under `/config/peerX` in case `PEERS` is a variable and an integer or `/config/peer_X` in case a list of names was provided instead of an integer.

 Variables `SERVERURL`, `SERVERPORT`, `INTERNAL_SUBNET` and `PEERDNS` are optional variables used for server mode.
 Any changes to these environment variables will trigger regeneration of server and peer confs.
 Peer/client confs will be recreated with existing private/public keys.
 Delete the peer folders for the keys to be recreated along with the confs.